 At the end of the day, most teams are diverse.
 People come from different cultures, vote for opposing political parties or have diverse tastes in music.
 Unless your team descends to groupthink, conflict is unavoidable, even in seemingly homogenous teams.
 Conflict isn’t always a bad thing.
 Disagreements can breed innovation and positive change.

 Conflict management skills are highly sought-after because they help teams achieve positive outcomes through unpleasant situations.
 Coach your team members in various conflict resolution techniques and be prepared to assist them.
 Encourage all team members, regardless of what groups they belong to, to speak up and share their concerns on a daily basis.
-Training in communication is also vital to every team and can even have better results than workplace diversity training.
+Training in communication is also vital to every team.

 Give feedback and explain your decisions